UkiDLucas/GAN/README.md

 # Generative Adversarial Networks (GAN)

-by Uki D. Lucas, started in December 2020 on [GitHub](https://github.com/UkiDLucas/GAN)
+by Uki D. Lucas, the project was started in December 2020 on [GitHub](https://github.com/UkiDLucas/GAN)

-In this study, I attempt to understand, explain and showcase the Generative Adversarial Networks (GAN), arguably the most formidable force in currently available compute science.
+In this study, I attempt to explain the Generative Adversarial Networks (GAN), arguably the **most formidable force in currently available compute science**.